Lawrence D. Bobo examines police killings of black men

 It’s a complex and fraught moment that we’re in.
 And one of the most profoundly disappointing aspects of the current context is the lack of wise and sensible voices and leadership on the national stage to set the right tone, to heal the nation, and to reassure us all that we’re going to be on a path to a better, more just society.

-GAZETTE: In the vast majority of police-related killings of black people, the assailants are white.
+GAZETTE: In the majority of police-related killings of black people, the assailants are white.
 Is that enough to conclude that racism is the cause, or are there other forces also at work?

-BOBO: Certainly racism and both the historic legacy of racism and the long, deeply etched legacy of racism in terms of our current social conditions and circumstances and the physical geography and spaces in which people live, and indeed, in terms of our cultural landscape, and toolkit and reservoir of ideas, and resources we all have to draw on, have been profoundly distorted by racism.
+BOBO: Certainly racism, and both the historic legacy of racism and the long, deeply etched legacy of racism in terms of our current social conditions and circumstances and the physical geography and spaces in which people live, and indeed, in terms of our cultural landscape, and toolkit and reservoir of ideas, and resources we all have to draw on, these have been profoundly distorted by racism.

 It’s really important to recall that what slavery did, in many respects, was to forge a tight link between our social class structure and a kind of racial hierarchy.
 It created a bottom rung [of] people who were racially stigmatized and in the deepest economic disadvantage and poverty.
 And we have never fully undone that terrible circumstance.
 In the present moment, we have to add many, many layers of complexity to this, that part of this is the historic legacy of African American communities suffering from both over-policing and under-policing.